Overview

 Traces in PromptLayer offer a comprehensive view of your application’s performance and behavior.
-They allow you to:
+They allow you to:- Visualize the execution flow of your functions

 set to True